 This article will help you read and understand your pathology report for bullous pemphigoid.

-by Katelynn Campbell MD and Allison Osmond MD FRCPC, reviewed on June 19, 2020
+by Katelynn Campbell MD and Allison Osmond MD FRCPC, updated December 11, 2020

 Skin is made up of three layers: epidermis, dermis, and subcutaneous fat.
 The surface and the part you can see when you look at your skin is called the epidermis.
 The cells that make up the epidermis include squamous cells, basal cells, melanocytes, Merkel cells, and cells of the immune system.
 Squamous cells are also called keratinocytes because they are filled with a specialized protein called keratin which makes them strong.